-Semester hours attempted include all graded courses, transitional studies courses, courses with 1 grade, Pass/Fail courses, withdrawn courses, and transfer courses accepted by Spartanburg Methodist College.
+Semester hours attempted include all graded courses, transitional studies courses, courses with I grade, Pass/Fail courses, withdrawn courses, and transfer courses accepted by Spartanburg Methodist College.
+An official semester withdrawal with all "W" or "WP" grades will not result in academic probation or suspension.